SickMyDuckInc/SickMyDuckInc.github.io/README.md

 To design, I often use Photoshop, Blender and 3dsMax.
 Experience on Unity and Unreal Engine as Game Engines.
 Contact me: <pepest97@gmail.com>

 ### Jesús Tellez
-Student in Design and development of videogames.
+-Videogame developer.
 I am focused in programming and virtual reality development.
+-Experienced in web development.
+I've used HTML5, PHP, CSS, Javascript and Jquery.
+-Experienced in several game engines, especially Unity and Unreal Engine.
+-Experienced in programming in several languages, such as Java, C++, C# and others.
+Contact: jetese2@gmail.com

 ## Support or Contact